 Is your game closet overflowing?
 Do you own a game or two that never sees table time?
 Have you taken advantage of one too many "great deals" on the internet?
 Now's your chance to recoup some cash for those games - all without dealing with eBay or shipping.
-The Tennesse Game Days Flea Market will be held Saturday afternoon starting at 1:00 p.m.
-For about an hour hour, any attendee that wants to offer some games for sale will be given some space to display their wares and hopefully sell some games - and other attendees can hopefully find some great deals!
+The Tennesse Game Days Flea Market will be held on Saturday (time and location to be announced).
+For about an hour, any attendee that wants to offer some games for sale will be given some space to display their wares and hopefully sell some games - and other attendees can hopefully find some great deals!
 Besides, what would a Saturday in the Spring be without a flea market or yard sale to attend?

 Take one part Bingo, one part strategy and a helping of prizes and you have the Annual Tennessee Game Days Take it Easy Tournament, sponsored by Game Surplus.
 Even if you've never played Take it Easy before, you can join in on the tourney and still do well!
 We play one round, tally our scores, and award some prizes to the three highest finishers.
 It's a light, fun game that you can kibitz while playing and still have time to heckle our illustrious caller, who always picks out the tile you want to see the least.
 We'll have a quick rules rundown before hand, but you can always take a peek at the rules ahead of time by visiting here.
 We'd like to have room for everyone that wants to join in the tournament to play, so if you have a copy of Take it Easy, please bring it along!
-If space looks like it will be limited, we'll have a sign up sheet for spots - with preference going to those that registered early for TGD, and, if we need another tie breaker, those that registered earliest.
-Anyone that brings a copy of the game is guaranteed a spot, of course.
-The top three finishers will win gift certificates to Game Surplus.
+The top three finishers will win prizes from Game Surplus.

-Starting in 2010, TGD made it a point to also give back to the community in conjunction with our event - this year will be no different.
-Since having our annual food drive doesn't work any longer logistically, we are holding our annual TGD Charity Auction.
+Starting in 2008, TGD has made it a point to also give back to the community in conjunction with our event - this year will be no different.
+Since having our annual food drive doesn't work any longer logistically, we now hold an annual TGD Charity Auction.
 We'll be conducting a silent auction throughout the weekend, with all the proceeds benefiting Second Harvest of Middle Tennessee.
 So come ready to bid on some great games and do some good at the same time!

-The Tennessee Game Days IX Game Library houses a large number of gaming titles for attendees to check out over the course of the weekend.
+The Tennessee Game Days X Game Library, sponsored by Southern Hobby Supply, houses a large number of gaming titles for attendees to check out over the course of the weekend.
 In addition to the games donated by game publishers for our con library, most of the library is made up of games loaned to the event by local gamers, so please handle them with care.
 To check out a title, a guest merely has to go to the library desk, select a game to play, and sign it out by leaving their Gaming Passport.
 When you're done playing, return the game and check out another, and another, and another - all weekend long.
-A list of the 2014 contents of the library can be viewed here.
+A list of the 2015 contents of the library can be viewed here.
 Don't see a game you are interested in?
 If so, email us and we'll see if we can get a copy for the weekend.

-For the eighth consecutive year, Let it Sew is sponsoring our ballcap giveaway!
-Each year we design a new baseball cap that prominently features the TGD Meeple.
-Well except for that one year we tried a CSI-type concept hat -- then went back to the meeple.
-See the unveiling of our eighth hat and be sure to hang around for the Night Cap giveaways to win!
+For the tenth consecutive year, Let it Sew is sponsoring our ballcap giveaway!
+Each year we design a new baseball cap that prominently features the TGD Meeple (well except for that one ill fated year we tried a CSI-type concept).
+With the tin meeple ready to make his debut, you'll want to be sure to hang around for the Night Cap giveaways!